pinobatch/little-things-nes/oekakids/README.md

 The microcontroller in the tablet is slow.
 The program must wait for the tablet to acknowledge each clock edge on $4016 by reading $4017: write $01, wait for $00, write $03, wait for $04, read report bit.
+The wait after each write can take anywhere from 40 to 180 cycles.

 The report read from $4017 bit 3 is 18 bits long.
 All fields of the report are MSB first, and all bits are inverted such that $08 means 0 and $00 means 1.

 1. 8 bits X position (increasing to right)
-2. 8 bits Y position (incabove $20)
+2. 8 bits Y position (increasing downward; toolbar lies above $20)
 3. 1 bit for stylus touching tablet (XY unspecified if not)
 4. 1 bit for whether the space bar is held

-It is unknown how long the strobe has to be 0 between strobes.
+It is unknown how long the strobe has to be 0 before it turns 1.
 We assume it's no longer than how long it takes to read a pair of standard controllers.